Détermination de Formes et Identification

 Anabel Del Val

 Roughly speaking, the model problem consists in determining information on, or optimizing the geometry (topology) and the physical properties of unknown targets from given constraints or measurements, for instance, measurements of diffracted waves or induced magnetic fields.
+Moreover, system uncertainties can ben systematically taken into account to provide a measure of confidence of the numerical prediction.

 In general this kind of problems is non-linear.
 The inverse ones are also severely ill-posed and therefore require special attention from regularization point of view, and non-trivial adaptations of classical optimization methods.